sp2728/WSD-Mini-Project-1/gitCommands.md

 The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.

+Basically In Git, Pull command used to update the local version of a repository from a remote repository.